iyzg/iyzg.github.io/_posts/2020-06-13-the-metrics-of-success.md

 I'm sure that the metric I use is far from perfect, but it's good enough.
 The point of introducing these performance measurements isn't to chase perfection, but to find a way to motivate yourself to practice while continuously improving.
-If you have some other technique or variation of these three, I'd love to hear about it in the comments below, and as always, thanks for reading.
-(If you enjoy my blog and would like to get notified of future posts, you can join [here](https://discord.gg/KuQ89ks))
+As always, thanks for reading.